eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 ## Some troublesome libraries

 [MySQLdb](http://mysql-python.sourceforge.net/) is some ancient, clunky, noncompliant, underdocumented trash, much like the database it connects to.
 It's nigh abandoned, though it still promises Python 3 support in the MySQLdb 2.0 vaporware.
-I would suggest not using MySQL, but barring that, try [pymysql](https://github.com/PyMySQL/PyMySQL), which strives to be a drop-in replacement for MySQLdb.
-It's not perfect, especially if you have your fingers in MySQLdb's innards, but it'll get you most of the way there.
+I would suggest not using MySQL, but barring that, try [mysqlclient](https://github.com/PyMySQL/mysqlclient-python), a fork of MySQLdb that continues development and adds Python 3 support.
+(The same people also maintain an earlier project, [pymysql](https://github.com/PyMySQL/PyMySQL), which strives to be a pure-Python drop-in replacement for MySQLdb — it's not quite perfect, but its existence is interesting and it's sure easier to read than MySQLdb.)

 At a glance, [Thrift](https://github.com/apache/thrift) still hasn't had a release since it merged Python 3 support, eight months ago.
 It's some enterprise nightmare, anyway, and bizarrely does code generation for a bunch of dynamic languages.
 Might I suggest just using the pure-Python [thriftpy](https://github.com/eleme/thriftpy), which parses Thrift definitions on the fly?